ParthVora777/LaravelTimeAgo/README.md

 A Laravel package to show a time in "Ago" format

 To install:

-composer require parthvora777/laraveltimeago
+* composer require parthvora777/laraveltimeago

-To use, follow this syntax in the blade file
+Use below syntax in the blade file

-@timeago('2020-06-21 05:12:15')
+* @timeago('2020-06-21 05:12:15')